n30m1nd/highlighter.sh/README.md

 # highlighter.sh
-Tool that runs commands concurrently, takes a screenshot of the output highlighting user specified strings through regular expressions
+Tool that runs commands concurrently and takes a screenshot of the output highlighting user specified strings through regular expressions

 # Help
 ## Usage: